ian-k-1217/Fully-Generalized-Non-Local-Network/README.md

 *Evaluation results on the benchmark [artist20](https://labrosa.ee.columbia.edu/projects/artistid/) dataset (album-split).*

-- **Table 1:** *The average and best F1 scores of the frame level and the song level in various length settings (3 runs).
+- **Table 1:** *The average and best F1 scores of the frame level and the song level in various length settings.
+For each t-length (3s, 5s, or 10s) experiment, repeat three independent runs.
 Bold is the comparison winner of the same series (CRNN or CRNNM) model.*

 ![image](https://github.com/ian-k-1217/Fully-Generalized-Non-Local-Network/blob/master/images/Result_Table1.png)